2019/20 | Conestoga College

 Printing on Campus

-At the beginning of every semester, students receive a $55 non-refundable print balance.
-You can print in any Computer Lab, Open Access Lab or Hallway computer available throughout the College.
-Checkout the Printing Support page for more information: http://it.conestogac.on.ca/support/printing/.
+At the beginning of every semester, students receive a $50 non-refundable print balance.
+You can print in any Computer Lab, Open Access Lab or Hallway kiosk available throughout the College.
+Check out the Printing Support page for more information: http://it.conestogac.on.ca/support/printing/.

 Library services and resources are available to students at all campuses.
 By visiting the Library's website, you can access an excellent and extensive collection including eBooks, streamed videos, articles and online help.
 To access the Library's online resources (e.g., eBooks) from off-campus, your Library Pin is the last 4 digits of your Conestoga Student number.
 Your ONE Card is your Library card for borrowing in person.
 Campus to campus delivery is available.